-The INTEGRAL science ground segment (SGS) is constituted by the INTEGRAL Science Operations Centre (ISOC) and ISDC Data Centre for Astrophysics (ISDC), shown in the bottom part of Figure 4.
+The INTEGRAL science ground segment (SGS) is constituted by the INTEGRAL Science Operations Centre (ISOC), the Mission Operations Centre (MOC), and the INTEGRAL Science Data Centre (ISDC), as illustrated schematically in Figure 4.

 Figure 4: The INTEGRAL flight and ground segments.